Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

 The numerator of the correction corresponds to the influence of the spectroscopic redshift distribution over the tomographic bin, assumed to be flat.
 The denominator corrects for the photo-$z$ spread due to the chosen algorithm's inaccuracies, as the $n_{p_k}(z)$ distribution cannot be assumed flat over the tomographic bin used.
 The square root of these corrected auto-correlations is fit to a power-law model (see Figure \ref{fig:photoz_gal_bias}), as done in works from DES\footnote{This analysis includes a free amplitude parameter $\alpha$ in the fit.
 Though normalization allows one to drop the amplitude term, the error is still included in error propagation.} \cite{Cawthon2022DESY3Boss, Gatti2018DESY1ClusteringRedshifts}, and the fitting errors are propagated to the $p(z)$ measurements.

 The fit gives $\alpha=0.416\pm 0.004$ and $\beta=0.430\pm{0.0145}$ for the chosen scale cut $0.3-3\,\hMpc$.
 Values are fit on the expectations of the small tomographic bins.
-In figure \ref{fig:photoz_gal_bias}, the measurements of galaxy bias and the power law approximation are shown in the left panel, as well as the clustering redshifts measurements for a few of the intermediate tomographic bins used to compute the corrections and characterize the local photo-$z$ spread in the middle panel.
-In the right panel, the bias evolution of the photometric sample $b_p(z)$ is computed using the dark matter auto-correlation and compared to a passive evolution type sample that would follow $b(z)\propto 1/D(z)$ where $D(z)$ is the (cosmology-dependent) normalized factor of growth.
-With this correction, the HSC sample bias evolution is slightly faster than the factor of growth but still comparable.
+In figure \ref{fig:photoz_gal_bias}, the measurements of galaxy bias and the power law approximation are shown in the top panel, as well as the clustering redshifts measurements for a few of the intermediate tomographic bins used to compute the corrections and characterize the local photo-$z$ spread in the middle panel.
+In the bottom panel, the bias evolution of the photometric sample $b_p(z)$ is computed using the dark matter auto-correlation and the linear bias approximation, though this expression is not used in computations of $n(z)$ and is solely derived for comparison purposes.
+The obtained bias $b_p(z)$ is then compared to a passive evolution type sample that would follow $b(z)\propto 1/D(z)$ where $D(z)$ is the (cosmology-dependent) normalized factor of growth.
+With this correction, the HSC sample bias evolves slightly faster than the factor of growth but remains comparable.
 This observed behavior is consistent with measurements of the large-scale galaxy bias of HSC Year 1 \cite{Nicola2020TomoclusteringHSCY1}, where proportionality $b(z)\propto1/D(z)$ is observed for flux-limited samples.